lubianat/curation_longtrail/draft.md

 # The proposed approach (box)

 `Tentei colocar essa parte no frame do FAIR, mas não sei se usar DOIs tá em reusable ou interoperable.
 De qualquer forma, acho que isso aqui devia ser uma caixinha no artigo, sabe?
 Separado do texto principal, como um "passo a passo sugerido pra fazer isso com os seus datasets".
-Por isso eu joguei essa seção pro final.`
+Por isso eu joguei essa seção pro final e adicionei uns trechos redundantes com o "Why", caso alguém resolva ler só a caixinha.`

 1. Our proposal tries to balance the cost of making these intermediate datasets available with the value for the researchers who performed the data curation and for the scientific community at large [@stieglitz2020].
-Hence our focus on systematic reviews, where the data curation is a necessary step.
+Hence our focus on systematic reviews, where the data curation is already a necessary step.
 Because the structured dataset is a side effect of the research project, the only added step is making the dataset available.

 2. Make it public: Nowadays, there are many possibilities for making datasets available.
 We recommend Zenodo, which will make the dataset citable, with its own DOI.
 As we mentioned above, the curation of these datasets is specialized work, it is a contribution to the scientific community.
 Being citable makes it easy for this work to be recognized.
 Another benefit is that Zenodo datasets are automatically indexed by data-specific search engines, such as Google Datasets.